• Skip to main content

 ‘You’re missing it!’: Tricks with time in Call Me by Your Name

-In Call Me by Your Name, Luca Guadagnino uses framing and editing to expand and contract time, allowing us to experience it in the same way that Elio and Oliver …
+In Call Me by Your Name, Luca Guadagnino uses framing and editing to expand and contract time so that we experience a summer slipping away.

 Footer